Frequently Asked Questions

 Students complete a field experience as a part of their graduation requirements.
 For residential students who are enrolled in the HPA major, HPA 395 is typically taken the summer between junior and senior years for 3 credits.
-Students may also complete their internship in the summer of their senior year.
+Students may also complete their internship in their senior year.
 The administrative internship is a 320 hour, 10-to 12-week, full-time or part-time work experience.
 There are four prerequisite classes that are taken ahead of time and that require a C grade or higher.
-These classes are HPA 301, HPA 310, HPA 332, and HPA 390.
-Specific questions can be answered by referencing the HPA Internship Portal through /hpa/internship-overview.
+These classes are HPA 301W, HPA 310, HPA 332, and HPA 390W.
+Specific questions can be answered by referencing the HPA Internship Portal.
 Students can also refer to the HPA Academic Adviser or the HPA Internship Coordinators for further information.

 - What do I do if I’m blocked from enrolling in a course that I need for HPA?

 Beginning with course registration in Fall 2019, the College of Health and Human Development and the Department of Health Policy and Administration will implement automatic enforcement of prerequisite courses.